 Niteowl Email List

-This is a mailing list support group for people with DSPS and Non-24 to share
+This is a free mailing list support group for people with DSPS and Non-24 to share

 their experiences.
 It's a good place for people just discovering these disorders

 to hear how others deal with them, as well as for long-time participants to get support and to provide support to others.

 There are often discussions of evolving treatment, useful to all.

 Note that membership in Circadian Sleep Disorders Network and membership on this email list are completely separate.

 Circadian Sleep Disorders Network is affiliated with this email list, and our volunteers assist the list administrator with some chores.
 CSD-N was formed by participants on this list, and many of our members post regularly.
 But we have no control over what appears or who can join, and list membership is completely separate from membership in CSD-N.

 Once you've signed up for the list, you post by sending an email to

 Everyone on the mailing list receives that post as an email, and you receive everyone else's posts as emails.
 If you don't like to get separate emails, you can opt to receive in digest form, typically one email a day containing all the day's posts.
 You make that selection (after signing up) by logging in at